 Possums Playschool was founded in 2000 by Donna Catherall.
 In its first four years, the Playschool was successfully operated by Playschool parents as a sub-committee of the Miles Franklin Preschool Parents Association.

-In 2004 the Canberra Preschool Society Inc. directed a restructuring of the management of Playschools.
+In 2004 the Canberra Preschool Society Inc. directed a restructure of the management of playschools.
 As a result, the Possums Playschool Parent Association Inc. was established in November 2004.

 In 2016 Possums Playschool relocated from Higgins to its current premises at 30 Scattergood Place, Spence.

-In 2018, Possums Playschool will operate 3 sessions per week at the following times,
+Possums Playschool operates three sessions per week at the following times:

 Monday 9.20am – 2.20pm